This is the multi-page printable view of this section. Click here to print.

 If your Integration is of type Local or Cloud and is not healthy or not available, then review the integration configuration to ensure it is correct and also ensure you followed the appropriate Integration guide for your device.

-If you still have issues and please raise a ticket via the Samurai MDR application
+If you still have issues and please raise a ticket via the Samurai MDR portal

 Querying the detail